On surjective morphisms to abelian varieties and a generalization of the Iitaka conjecture: Preliminaries

 \begin{defi} Let $X$ be a smooth projective variety.
 The \emph{irregularity} $q(X)$ is defined as $h^1(X,\mathcal{O}_X)$.
 If $X$ is a projective variety, the \emph{irregularity} $q(X)$ is defined as the irregularity of any resolution of $X$. \end{defi}

+Note that the irregularity of a projective variety is well-defined.
 If $X$ is a normal projective variety with rational singularities, then the irregularity $q(X)$ is equal to the dimension of its Albanese variety $\Alb(X)$ since its Albanese variety coincides with the Albanese variety of any of its resolutions by \cite[Proposition 2.3]{Rei83} and \cite[Lemma 8.1]{Kaw85a}.

 \begin{defi} Let $\mathcal{F}$ be a coherent sheaf on an abelian variety $A$.
 The \emph{cohomological support loci} $V_l^i(A, \mathcal{F})$ for $i\in\N$ and $l\in\N$ are defined by

 We use $V^i(A, \mathcal{F})$ to denote $V_1^i(A, \mathcal{F})$. \end{defi}